hussamfyi/hussamfyi.github.io/_posts/2023-08-22-redesigning-the-shakepay-card-screen.md

 ---
 layout: post
-title: Design practice - Redesigning the Shakepay Card screen Pt.
-1
+title: Redesigning the Shakepay Card screen
 tags: design figma bitcoin
 ---

-After putting together the [Shakepay UI Kit](/2023/08/16/introducing-shakepay-ui-kit/), I thought it would be a fun design exercise to redesign the Shakepay Card screen.
+After putting together the [Shakepay UI Kit](/2023/08/16/introducing-shakepay-ui-kit/), I thought it would be a fun exercise to think through what a redesign the Shakepay Card screen might look like.

 ## Background context